dhjoo98/mustafar/README.md

 - **Dependency setup** scripts to reproducibly install/build all required Python packages and CUDA kernels.
 - **LongBench Evaluation** to reproduce the accuracy evaluations of the paper.
-- **Kernel Evaluation** to measure latency of KV cache pruning, Mustafar batched SpMV kernel, and Triton Compression kernel to compare with dense batched MV.
+- **Kernel Evaluation** to measure latency and memory usage of LLM inference with Mustafar Attention Kernel

 ---